pdm-project/pdm/docs/docs/usage/dependency.md

 Local packages can be installed in [editable mode](https://pip.pypa.io/en/stable/reference/pip_install/#editable-installs) (just like `pip install -e <local project path>` would) using `pdm add -e/--editable <local project path>`.

-## Add development only dependencies
+### Add development only dependencies

 _New in 1.5.0_

 PDM also supports defining groups of dependencies that are useful for development.
-They can be classified as different groups, e.g. some for testing and others for linting.
+They can be classified as different sections, e.g. some for testing and others for linting.
 We usually don't want these dependencies appear in the distribution's metadata so using `optional-dependencies` is probably not a good idea.
 We can define them as development dependencies: